fbarth/ai-course/README.md

 3. Solving Problems by Searching;
 4. Informed Search Methods;
 5. Game Playing, and;
-6. Reinforcement Learning (I present the concept of Learning from Observations, Supervised Learning and Unsupervised Learning.
+6. Reinforcement Learning (I present in this course the concept of Learning from Observations, Supervised Learning and Unsupervised Learning.
 However, I have a specific course to discuss those topics.
 You can access this material [here](https://github.com/fbarth/ml-espm)).